How Viking Air Uses Adept to supercharge their “Runway 2 Excellence” Continuous Improvement ProgramCase Study

-“With Adept, operators can use Adept links to commonly used files, the FileGuide, or key word searches to find what they need” says Maynard.
-“The goal is that they should not have to spend excessive time navigating through the software interface and that the information looks familiar –only it’s more reliable.”
+“With Adept, operators can use Adept links to commonly used documents, the FileGuide, or key word searches to find what they need” says Maynard.
+“The goal is that they should not have to spend excessive time navigating through the software interface and that the information looks familiar -only it’s more reliable.”

 Advice for Manufacturers like You?